Cosium/git-code-format-maven-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 **What happens instead?**

-**Environment (please complete the following information):**
+**Environment:**
  - OS: [e.g. Windows 10]
  - Git version: [e.g. 2.17.1]
  - git-code-format-maven-plugin version: [e.g. 2.5]

 **Link to a git repository that can be cloned to reproduce the problem:**
 This is critical.
-The absence of such repository will greatly reduce the chances of seeing this issue resolved.
+The absence of such repository will greatly reduce the chances of seeing the issue resolved.

 **Additional context**
 Add any other context about the problem here.